auth0/auth0-PHP/README.md

 if ($invite = $auth0->getInvitationParameters()) {
   // Does the invite organization match your intended organization? if ($invite->organization !== '{YOUR_ORGANIZATION_ID}') {
-    throw new Exception("These aren't the droids you're looking for.");
+    throw new Exception("This invitation isn't intended for this service.
+Please have your administrator check the service configuration and request a new invitation.");
   }

   // Redirect to Universal Login using the emailed invitation